Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	pair, use calculate() to invoke add() and at least one other function.
 If you are feeling adventurous, try creating an array of pointers to add()-style functions and use a loop to successively apply calculate() to a series of functions by using these pointers.
 Hint:
-	Here＊s how to declare such an array of three pointers: double (*pf[3])(double, double);
+	Here's how to declare such an array of three pointers: double (*pf[3])(double, double);
 	You can initialize such an array by using the usual array initialization syntax and function names as addresses.